 Today, Millions More Children in America Are Struggling with Hunger

 One child struggling with hunger is one too many.
-But the heartbreaking reality is that today, one year after the COVID-19 pandemic caused school closures and forced shutdowns, millions more children in America are struggling with hunger.
+But the heartbreaking reality is that today, two years after the COVID-19 pandemic caused school closures and forced shutdowns, millions more children in America are struggling with hunger.

 No child can be hungry for knowledge if they’re hungry for food